DOMjudge/domjudge/doc/manual/install-domserver.rst

 ~40 per gigabyte of memory, 500 for a 16Gb system.

 * Consider the amount of submissions you expect at any given time, does the load stay uniform.
-* Should you expect all teams to solve the easy problems in the first hour. as a rule of thumb you can expect: ``#testcases * #submissions/teams`` as extra load.
+* Do you expect all teams to solve the easy problems in the first hour? as a rule of thumb you can expect: ``#testcases * #submissions/teams`` as extra load.
 Similar for the harder problems (which look simple) where multiple wrong submissions can be expected.
 * For more info see the `wiki <https://github.com/DOMjudge/domjudge/wiki/Scaling-and-load-testing>`_